Strongim Gavman Program (SGP)

 Ministers also agreed to rename the Enhanced Cooperation Program (ECP) as the Strongim Gavman Program (Tok Pisin for “strengthening” or “empowering government”) or SGP.

-Under the SGP, 46 Australian officials are working closely with their PNG counterparts to progress reform in the areas of economic and public sector governance, border management and transport safety and security, and law and justice.
+Under the SGP, there are currently 38 Australian officials are working closely with their PNG counterparts to progress reform in the areas of economic and public sector governance, border management and transport safety and security, and law and justice.

 Our officials are focused on providing strategic and policy advice and on building capacity in the PNG public service, including through mentoring to improve the knowledge and skills of PNG staff.